tandyuk/gocardless-whmcs/README.md

 ## Changelog

+__v1.1.2__

+* Fixed a bug with client-wide direct debit authorisation ids not being saved properly.
+* Implemented changes to support cancellations of client-wide authorisations.
+* Improved logging of auth create/charge/cancellations.

 __v1.1.1__

 * Updated GoCardless API to v0.4.2
 * Added config option "PreAuth Only".
 This option is mutually exclusive with "one off only", and will result in a pre-authorization agreement beign created for all payments, including one off payments.
 Leave unchecked to retain current operation where a pre-auth is only created for
 * Multiple changes to the _link and _capture functions to avoid erroneously sending "Credit Card Payment Failed" email alerts when a payment is still pending
 * Added WHMCS Client Custom Field "GoCardless DD Auth ID" to support client-wide direct debit authorisation.
 Previously this was set at a per service level.
 If a "Subscription ID" is set for a product/service, this will override the client-wide authorisation ID.

 __v1.1.0__